wejdeneHaouari/mini-project-hyperledger/README.md

 Our project allows you to act as two organizations by providing two separate folders for WHO and pfizer.
 The two folders contain the smart contracts and application files for each organization.
-Because the two organizations have different roles in the trading of the vaccine, the application files are different for each organization.
+Because the two organizations have different roles, the application files are different for each organization.
 Open a new window in the `mini-project-hyperledger` repository and use the following command to change into the pfizer directory: